-We are grateful to receive any goods to be used for arts and crafts or snacks for the young girls at the TS Clinic.
-For donations of these items, please contact Cheryl Jost, email@example.com.
+We are grateful to receive any goods to be used for arts and crafts or snacks for the young girls at the TS Clinics.
+For donations of these items, please contact Cheryl Jost, firstname.lastname@example.org.

-Monetary donations are used to help purchase these items for the TS Clinic as well as literature to be given to parents of newly diagnosed children of TS.
+Monetary donations are used to help purchase these items for the TS Clinics as well as literature to be given to parents of newly diagnosed children of TS.
 Donations also make social events, such as the TS Annual Spring Picnic, free for our TS circle of friends.
 This allows families touched by TS to build relationships and network among peers.